-(B) Exceptions from mandatory electronic filing
+(B) Exceptions from mandatory electronic filing.

-An unrepresented individual may file pleadings and documents on paper.
+Unless the petition or other paper presented to the clerk for filing may be refused by the clerk as provided in Miss.
+Bankr.
+L.R.
+5005-1(2)(K), an unrepresented individual may file pleadings and documents on paper.
 In addition, a limited or temporary exception may be allowed on an emergency basis when a registered CM/ECF user is unable to access the system via the internet due to technical failures.
 The courts may establish other exceptions as deemed appropriate.
 The Administrative Procedures for Electronic Case Filing for each court should be consulted to determine if and when an exception may be available and the procedure for invoking it.

-(C) Electronic files and duty to confirm
+(C) Electronic files and duty to confirm.

-Any document submitted to the clerk in a paper format shall be converted into an electronic format prior to docketing.
+Unless the petition or other paper presented to the clerk for filing may be refused by the clerk as provided in Miss.
+Bankr.
+L.R.
+5005-1(2)(K), any document submitted to the clerk in a paper format shall be converted into an electronic format prior to docketing.
 It is the duty of the filing party to confirm that such document has been accurately submitted into the court's electronic file.
 The filing party may confirm such submission by viewing the docket for the case on the monitors provided in the office of the clerk during normal business hours.
 If no challenge regarding the presentation of the document in the court's electronic file is communicated to the clerk within 14 days of the date of docketing, then the document as docketed is conclusively confirmed as the document submitted, unless otherwise ordered by the court.

-(D) Content of pleadings/orders
+(D) Content of pleadings/orders.

-(i) Motion
+(i) Motion.